aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

             * **Groundedness:** Separating the response into statements and verifying each against the retrieved context.
             * **Answer Relevance:** Checking if the response aptly addresses the original question.
     * Political: For political determined the type of response (LLM can generate the actual text), sentiment can be used but also clustering may be useful [Clustering Sentence Embeddings to Identify Intents in Short Text](https://towardsdatascience.com/clustering-sentence-embeddings-to-identify-intents-in-short-text-48d22d3bf02e)
-    * **Take-away:** RAG-based methods were better at making factual statements, e.g. "Who is Arachne?" -> "Arachne is the protagonist of a tale in Greek mythology known primarily from the version told by the Roman poet Ovid, which is the earliest extant source for the story."
+    * **Take-away:** RAG-based methods were better at making factual statements, e.g. "Who is Arachne?" -> "Arachne is the protagonist of a tale in Greek mythology known primarily from the version told by the Roman poet Ovid, which is the earliest extant source for the story.".
+Subjective

 #### Tweets needed: Tweet Probability of Repeated Occurrence over Time
 Baseline for tweets retrieved needs to seed initial content with replacement.